Flag of Morocco

-Red has considerable historic significance in Morocco by proclaiming the descent from the royal 'Alawid dynasty.
-The ruling house was associated with the Islamic prophet Muhammad via Fatimah, the wife of Ali, the fourth Muslim Caliph.
-Red is also the colour that was used by the sharifs of Mecca and the imams of Yemen.
-Since the 17th century, Morocco is ruled by the 'Alawid dynasty, and the first flags of the country were plain red.
+Red has considerable historic significance in Morocco by virtue of its association with the Alawi dynasty, which used a red field as its flag.
+The ruling house was associated with the Islamic prophet Muhammad via Fatima, the wife of Ali, the fourth Muslim Caliph.
+Red is also the color that was used by the sharifs of Mecca and the imams of Yemen.